 Wendy McKenney serves as an Academic Advisor in the Department of Civil and Environmental Engineering.
 She advises for the following degrees: BS in Civil Engineering, BS in Construction Engineering, MS in Construction Engineering, minor in Nuclear Engineering and BS in Civil Engineering at the Utah Asia Campus.
 She holds a Bachelor’s degree in Psychology from the University of Utah.
 Her favorite part about being an academic advisor is supporting and empowering students to reach their academic, professional and personal goals!
 When not advising, Wendy can be found running half marathons and spending time with her husband and furbabies.

 Ruby serves as an undergraduate academic advisor for Civil, Construction, and Nuclear Engineering.
 She obtained a Bachelor’s degree in International Studies and a Bachelor’s of Fine Arts in Modern Dance, both from the University of Utah.
-She is currently pursuing a Masters of Education in Global Education from Arizona State University.
+She holds a Masters of Education in Global Education from Arizona State University.
 Her favorite aspect of advising is connecting with students and supporting them throughout their time at the university.
 Outside of advising, you can find her trying new restaurants and spending time with friends.

 Courtney serves as the Graduate Academic Advisor within the Department of Civil and Environmental Engineering.
 She supports graduate students in the fields of Civil, Environmental and Nuclear Engineering, from prospective students through degree completion.
 Courtney holds a Bachelor of Science in Environmental Science from the University of Vermont.
 In her free time, you can find her trail running in the Wasatch or gardening at her home.